 The CRT provides the public with online access to interactive information pathways, tools, and a variety of dispute resolution methods including negotiation, facilitation and, if necessary, adjudication.
 For those who are unable or unwilling to use technology to resolve their dispute, the tribunal provides paper-based or telephone-based services.

-A service provided by the People's Law School, Dial-A-Law features free information on the law in British Columbia in 190 topic areas.
+A service provided by the People's Law School, Dial-A-Law features free information on the law in British Columbia on a variety of topic areas.
 The information is reviewed by lawyers and updated regularly.

 Self-help guides with step-by-step instructions on topics such as how to file for a divorce and lots of fact sheets on other family law topics such as grandparents' rights, custody, access, divorce, child support, etc.

 The Community Legal Services provide free legal information, advice, and advocacy services to those on the North Shore facing disputes or legal issues.

 This manual is edited by law students at the Peter A. Allard School of Law at the University of British Columbia.
 Topics covered include family law, human rights, consumer protection, motor vehicle law, and a number of other legal subjects.